John Metcalfe (writer): Emigration

 Metcalfe emigrated to the United States in 1928, where he wrote Arm's Length while serving as a barge captain on the East River.
 On 17 March 1930, he married the American novelist Evelyn Scott.
 His second collection, Judas and Other Stories features several horror stories.
 They include "Mortmain", about a man who believes he is being haunted by the ghost of his wife's first husband.

 After service in World War II in the British Royal Air Force, Metcalfe taught in schools in Dorset and Hampstead before returning to the United States, where he was a teacher in Connecticut and New York.

 In the 1950s, Metcalfe discussed with August Derleth the possibility of having a third collection of his fiction published by Arkham House.
-This collection (to be entitled The Feasting Dead and other Stories) never appeared, but Arkham published The Feasting Dead as a standalone novel.
+This collection (to be entitled The Feasting Dead and other Stories) never appeared, but Arkham published The Feasting Dead as a standalone novella.
 Derleth also included several Metcalfe stories in his anthologies.